-We participate in the evaluation with two runs.
+We participate in the evaluation exercise with two runs.
 The first one inao041eses was gathered applying all components of the system, while our second run inao042eses didn't make use of heuristics for definition answers.
-Table 3 shows our results.
+Table 3 shows prototype results.